WordPress security should be at the top of every website owner’s priority list.

 - How do I fix a hacked WordPress website?

-So, what measures can you take to make your WordPress login page more secure?
+So, what measures can you take to make to secure your WordPress login page?

 How to change the wp admin URL in WordPress